Local development with rover dev

 Up next

 We have everything we need to get started on our changes!
-Let's turn our focus back to that dream query that connects data between a recipe and some recommended playlists to set the mood.
-For this, we'll need to dive into the supergraph architecture and how the router handles coordination across subgraphs.
+Let's turn our focus back to that dream query that connects data between a recipe and the perfect playlists to accompany our cooking.

 Share your questions and comments about this lesson